future-architect/vuls/README.md

 see https://github.com/future-architect/vuls/tree/master/setup/docker

 - Manually
-Hello Vuls Tutorial shows how to setup vuls manually.
+Tutorial shows how to setup vuls manually.

 ----

-# Tutorial: Hello Vuls
+# Tutorial: Local Scan Mode

 This tutorial will let you scan the vulnerabilities on the localhost with Vuls.
 This can be done in the following steps.

 1. Launch Amazon Linux
-1. Enable to ssh from localhost
 1. Install requirements
 1. Deploy go-cve-dictionary
 1. Deploy Vuls